 The Town Company, led by executive chef Johnny Leach (Town, Del Posto, Momofuku), intertwines rustic roots and refined beginnings that embody the Kansas City experience as we know it today.
 Leach, along with his wife, executive pastry chef Helen Jo Leach (Eleven Madison Park, Milk Bar, Del Posto), have created menus that celebrate local culinary traditions with elevated, modern renditions.
 Charming, yet inventive, The Town Company redefines the concept of a new Midwestern table.
 With an intimate menu based around the white oak burning hearth, The Town Company’s menu rotates consistently throughout the year and is fueled by a network of local farmers, ranchers, and other unique purveyors.

 The wine program is a continuation of this path, with a focus on indigenous varietals, complemented by exemplary expressions of those grapes from around the winemaking world.
 It is a reflection on the importance of agriculture and how farmers, vineyards, and winemaking traditions have come to shape the way we learn about and enjoy wine.
 The Town Company General Manager, Kelsey Alt, has created a one of a kind wine list envisioned through the dynamic gradients of a wine’s body style, as we believe the dining experience is enhanced by a natural progression of temperatures, textures, and colors.

 Leach previously worked at esteemed New York restaurants including Town, Del Posto, and Momofuku, and collected accolades and unforgettable experiences, including an appearance on David Chang’s Netflix original series, “Ugly Delicious.”
 Along the way, he created lifelong friendships and partnerships, the greatest of which being with his wife, Helen Jo, who will work alongside him as pastry chef of The Town Company and other hotel outlets.
 Committed to giving back to his community, Leach’s involvement with No Kid Hungry and other charitable organizations connects his professional career and personal values.

-Drawing from his experience in the Pacific Northwest, Leach’ s menus will highlight hyper-seasonal ingredients from local farms.
-Leach hopes to provide a top-to-bottom hospitality experience for guests, and for his food to foster a restaurant that doubles as a creative meeting place, and is punctuated by warm embraces.
+Drawing from his experience in the Pacific Northwest, Leach’ s menus highlight hyper-seasonal ingredients from local farms.
+Leach provides a top-to-bottom hospitality experience for guests, using his food to foster a restaurant that doubles as a creative meeting place, and is punctuated by warm embraces.